 This is a great meal for a fridge clean-out dinner.
 If you’ve got produce about to go bad, then chop it up and roast it for a veggie bowl!
 The quinoa + sauce just help tie the whole dish together.

-If this veggie bowl hit the spot, then check out some of my other plant based meals:
+If this recipe hit the spot, then check out some of my other plant-based meals:

 - Hemp hearts bowl

 - Chipotle bowl